lrvick/synt/README.md

   2. Grab the sample database to train on (or build one (below)):

     ```bash
-    synt collect fetch
+    synt fetch
     ```

+    By default it will be stored as 'samples.db' but you can override this by providing the --db argument.

-    If you'd prefer to build a fresh sample db and have the time, just run collect with the desired number of recent posts you wish to fetch.
+    If you'd prefer to build a fresh sample db and have the time, just run collect with the desired number of items.

     ```bash
-    synt collect 1000
+    synt collect --max_collect 10000 --db 'db_name'
     ```

-    **Note**: This also can update an existing database.
-For instance, If you decided to initially use fetch to populate the db, adding more via collect should still work.
+    **Note:** You can also increment samples in a database by providing the same db name.

-  3. Build classifier
+  3. Train classifier

+    A basic example of training

     ```bash
-    synt train
+    synt train 'samples.db' 20000
     ```

+    Train takes two required arguments: a training database (it's name), and the amount of samples to train on.

-  4. Usage:
+  4. Classifier accuracy

-    ```python
+    At this point you might want to see the classifiers accuracy on the training data.

+    ```bash
-    from synt import guess
+    synt accuracy
-    guess('My mother in law makes me do bad things and I think pandas are icky!')
     ```

-    Or on the command line:
+    Accuracy takes a number of testing samples.
+By default 25% of your training sample count will be used as the testing set.
+You can over-ride this by providing the --test_samples argument.

+    The database used for these testing samples will be the same as the database used to train.
+The testing samples will be new samples and can be guaranteed to be samples the classifier hasn't already seen.

+  5. Guessing/classifying text

+    You should now have a trained classifier and its time to see some classification of text.

     ```bash
-    synt guess 'I want to chase poodles.
-That makes me happy and joyful :-D'
+    synt guess
     ```

-    This will return a score from -1 ..
-1 negative to positive respectivley.

-    Anything close to 0 should be considered neutral.
+    This will drop you into a synt prompt where you can write text and see the score between -1 and 1.

+    You can alternativley also just classify text without having to drop into a prompt:

+    ```bash
+    synt guess --text "i love ponies"
+    ```

 ## Notes ##

+  * We have acheived best accuracy using stopwords filtering with tweets collected on negwords.txt and poswords.txt (see downloads).

+  * In the future we will also add the MaxEnt and Decision tree classifiers and the functionality to do clasiffier voting.

+  * Note that this is optimized for classification on social text as this is our primary usecase.
+However, with a little tweaking it should be possible to get good results on other corpus'.

-  Use at your own risk.
+  This code is still in production; use at your own risk.
 You may be eaten by a grue.

   Questions/Comments?
 Please check us out on IRC via irc://udderweb.com/#uw